zakthompson/pokescripts.xyz/README.md

 Additionally, there are precompiled hexes for hatching eggs of Pokemon that require 5120 steps or 6400 steps.
 Note that these both assume you have the Oval Charm and a Pokemon with Flame Body in your party in a slot other than the 2nd.

+**Note that these builds are for `atmega16u2` boards such as the Arduino UNO R3.
+They will not work if your board has a different chipset!**

 ## Contributing
 Feel free to submit a pull-request with a clear explanation of what improvement you are adding.
 I will review it as quickly as I can.